madhavlab/wav2tok/README.md

       --learning_rate ->   float (Default: 2e-3), Learning rate for Training (we use the ADAM optimizer with default settings for training)

-      --use_scheduler -> Boolean (Default: True), if you want to use a learning rate scheduler (We use a linear learning rate scheduler with warmup)
+      --use_scheduler -> int (Default:  1 -> True), if you want to use a learning rate scheduler (We use a linear learning rate scheduler with warmup)

       --train_steps -> int (Default: None, Calculated as EPOCHS* dataset_length //batch_size), number of training steps